 This summer, thousands of Americans will pull up their roots and make a fresh start in a new home in another city.
 Although many people try to ensure that their valuables arrive safely, accidents and incidents often happen.
-Some residents may damage things during do-it-yourself moves.
-Others may hire professional movers that accidentally break an expensive item.
+Some United States residents may damage things during do-it-yourself moves.
+Others may hire professional moving companies that accidentally break an expensive item.

 Homeowners or Renters Insurance May Cover Damages during Personal Moves

 Homeowners and renters insurance policies don't cover any damages caused by professional movers, including the packing and transporting of your belongings.
 The moving insurance professional movers offers the basic liability coverage you will need if you hire a moving company.

 According to the Insurance Information Institute, homeowners and renters policies usually cover your personal belongings while they are at your residence.
 However, homeowners and renters policies also provide some moving insurance coverage for your valuables while they're in transit or being housed in a storage facility.

 It's best to contact your insurance provider before you transport your things to your new residence and ask them if your homeowners or renters insurance will cover damages to your belongings during a move.

 Are you reserving a truck from a rental company for your move?
 Truck rental companies offer optional collision damage waiver coverage.
 Your auto policy's comprehensive and collision insurance coverages generally don't transfer to commercial trucks.

 A damage waiver for accident-related damages to the truck

 Supplemental liability coverage if you cause damages in an accident